nsrau/azure-docs.it-it/articles/cognitive-services/text-analytics/includes/entity-types/personal-information-entities.md

 ### <a name="identification"></a>Identificazione

-* Disponibile a partire dalla versione `2019-10-01`del modello.
+* Disponibile a partire dalla versione del modello `2019-10-01` .

 Linguaggi: